aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/tables/node-type-structure.md

               # The Node Name is used as "hostname".
             - name: <str; required; unique>

-              # When true, excludes this node's loopback interfaces from being selected
-              # as destination targets in extra fabric-level reachability or routing validation
-              # tests executed by `anta_runner`.
-This helps prevent non-essential or special-purpose
-              # nodes from being used as validation endpoints during fabric-wide checks.
-              exclude_as_extra_fabric_validation_target: <bool>

-          # When true, excludes this node's loopback interfaces from being selected
-          # as destination targets in extra fabric-level reachability or routing validation
-          # tests executed by `anta_runner`.
-This helps prevent non-essential or special-purpose
-          # nodes from being used as validation endpoints during fabric-wide checks.
-          exclude_as_extra_fabric_validation_target: <bool>

       # Define variables per node.
       nodes:

           # The Node Name is used as "hostname".
         - name: <str; required; unique>

-          # When true, excludes this node's loopback interfaces from being selected
-          # as destination targets in extra fabric-level reachability or routing validation
-          # tests executed by `anta_runner`.
-This helps prevent non-essential or special-purpose
-          # nodes from being used as validation endpoints during fabric-wide checks.
-          exclude_as_extra_fabric_validation_target: <bool>
     ```